socialmath/socialmath.github.io/_love/four_types.md

   needed.
 * Potentially ostensive love: The willingness to ostensively love when needed.
-* Potentially potential love: The willingness to potentially love when needed.
+* Potentially potential love: The willingness to continue or initiate potentially loving if needed.
 * Potentially normative love probably doesn't make too much sense, because you don't choose to normatively love, it is something that happens to you.
 Maybe potentially normative love could be defined as being ok with normatively loving?
 I'm not sure.

+We spoke before about how kinetic and ostensive love have no intentionality, and could even happen as a result of dice rolls.
+However, kinetic love acquires intentionality if it arises from the intention to kinetically love, i.e. _potentially kinetic love_; and similarly, ostensive love acquires intentionality if it is arises from _potentially ostensive love_.

 Often we will not make this subtle distinction, and we will just speak of "potential love".
 This can be interpreted either as an unspecified